Ensemble Theatre Cincinnati

 Theatre as community.

-Join us before select performances for ETC Essentials, a free conversation series facilitated by our Director of Education and featuring experts on topics covered within the play.
+Join us before select performances for ETC Essentials, a free conversation series facilitated by our staff and featuring experts on topics covered within the play.
 Discussions begin an hour before curtain and run 30 to 45 minutes.
 These events are free to attend but registration is encouraged.

 ETC Essentials